Battle of Eccles Hill: John O'Neill and the "Fenian Raid"

-Prelude

-Within the morning, the self-proclaimed Irish Republic Army was walking to the battlegrounds on May 25, 1870.
-Within the distance, Fenian activists, working from Vermont, collected on May 25 to organize a second intrusion of the Montreal region (a comparable Fenian endeavor beneath Samuel Stick had attacked Canadian region in 1866) when they saw the Irish coming their way.
-General O'Neill gave the arrange to charge at the Irish armed force.
-At that minute, the Irish charged at the Fenian armed force (?).
-400 Irish men charged into-Canada.
-Within the meantime, the Canadians were able to secure the frontier of Ontario and Quebec alongside the Canadian army.
-Without alarming the Fenians of their whereabouts.

 Battle

-On May 25, 1870, a force of Canadian militia and armed citizens awaited the Fenians at the summit of Eccles Hill.
-When the Fenians charged the Irish (?), it was a perfect time for James Pell of Dunham to crawl up to top of the hill.
+On May 25, 1870, a force of Canadian militia and armed citizens of the Red Sash militia waited for the Fenians at the summit of Eccles Hill.
+When the Fenians charged the Canadians, it was a perfect time for James Pell of Dunham to crawl up to top of the hill.
 James Pell took out his musket and looked to aim at the first person wearing green rushing to the top of the hill.
 In the silence, James fired a shot and a hit Fenian John Rowe in the neck.
 Then the Fenians were treated to a hail storm of gunfire from the Canadian bullets after Pell's commanding first shot.
 Even though they had discussed many times, they squeezed off their first rounds only when the green (the Fenians wore leftover Union clothing with a green jacket) and blue figures reached Canadian soil.
-The Canadian sliders were fortified behind the hill, and the firing soon became a steady firefight.
+The Canadians were fortified behind the hill, and the firing soon became a steady firefight.
 Many of the younger soldiers were struck with panic at the sight of their fallen comrade and their first taste of combat.
 This halted the advance of the Fenians, who took cover and returned fire.
 Lieutenant-Colonel William Osborne Smith hurried to the field with a force of Canadian militia volunteers.
 Together with the armed citizens, the Canadian militia charged the Fenian into defensive fighting positions.
 Many Fenian Soldiers disbanded and hid behind walls, some jumped into the water, and in the midst of this gun fighting, William O'Brien of Moriah was shot dead.
 The Canadians drove the Fenians into retreat as a hail of ammunition shot around them, leaving behind their artillery and two dead soldiers.
 This was significant to the Canadian battalion and this volunteer since the Canadians were outnumbered by the Fenians nearly six to 1.
 Nevertheless, the Canadians suffered many casualties during the engagement, but none were fatal.